 Middle East America: A National New Plays Initiative is a first-of-its-kind tri-coastal collaboration involving San Francisco’s Golden Thread Productions, New York’s Lark Play Development Center, and Chicago’s Silk Road Rising.
 This initiative was designed to encourage and support the development of Middle Eastern American playwrights and Middle Eastern American plays, of the highest artistic caliber, and to enrich the canon of American dramatic literature.
 We aim to challenge both the lack of representation and the one-dimensional stereotypical representation of persons of Middle Eastern descent on America’s stages.
 The goal of this initiative is to provide additional opportunities for writers of Middle Eastern backgrounds, to expand cultural representation of Middle Eastern Americans, and to integrate Middle Eastern American plays into the American theatre repertoire.
 The program offers $10,000 plus development and production opportunities to a playwright of Middle Eastern American heritage to write a new play.

 The first MEA prize was awarded to Adriana Sevahn Nichols to create Night Over Erzinga which was premiered by Golden Thread in San Francisco in 2011 under the direction of Hafiz Karmali, original score by Penka Kuneva; and by Silk Road Rising in Chicago in 2012.
-Yussef El Guindi is the second MEA award recipient; his MEA commission is slated for production in 2014.
+Second and third awards were granted to Yussef El Guindi and Mona Mansour.

 On September 2010, a Washington Post-ABC News poll showed that 49% of Americans held an unfavorable view of Islam, a significant increase from 39% in October of 2002.
 To positively shift America’s perception of Islam, Golden Thread launches Islam 101, an initiative to develop and tour dynamic and entertaining performances inspired by Islamic art and philosophy.
 Through this work, we also reach out to Muslim communities with thoughtful performances that are identity-affirming.
 By bringing both communities together at performances, we create opportunities for interaction and dialogue among communities that may otherwise rarely interact in the same cultural setting.